Naoghuman/lib-action/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.5.1`.
+Current `version` is `0.6.0`.
 Main points in this release are:
 * This is a minor update.
-* In the ReadMe a new UML diagram shows classes and interfaces from the library.
+* Add for all default implementations and builders JUnitTests.
-* It's now possible to enable/disable the logging from TransferData.
+* Remove the deprecated content.

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: